 Total Film (November 2010) The Definitive 25 Greatest Horror Movies Ever Made—A poll of critics and filmmakers came up with a list of the best horror films of all time.
-Despite the title, the article presented a top-50 list that leans popular.
+Despite the title, the article presented a top-50 list.

-Total Film (October 2016) 100 Greatest Movie Moments Ever—The magazine celebrated its 250th issue by presenting a list of the greatest moments in film.
+Total Film (October 2016) 100 Greatest Movie Moments Ever—The magazine celebrated its 250th issue by presenting a list of the greatest moments in film in a mainstream list.

-Total Film Film Presents Classic Films: Your Essential Guide to Retro Cinema (March 2017) 10 Films from Early Cinema/10 Films That Defined a Decade—A special edition celebrated classic film by presenting a list of the top ten films from each decade from the 1950s to the 2000s.
-All films from 1895 to 1949 were treates as being from one decade.
+Total Film Film Presents Classic Films: Your Essential Guide to Retro Cinema (March 2017) 10 Films from Early Cinema/10 Films That Defined a Decade—A special edition celebrated classic film by presenting a list of the top ten films from each decade from the 1950s to the 2000s, which resulted in a mainstream-leaning list.
+All films from 1895 to 1949 were treated as being from one decade.

 Trains Magazine (2010) 100 Greatest Train Movies—The magazine selected the best films about trains, or that included a scene with a train, or had the word, "train," in the title.

-Vancouver Sun (October 4, 2007) 100 Greatest Films—The newspaper presented its highbrow leaning list of the best films.
+Vancouver Sun (October 4, 2007) 100 Greatest Films—The newspaper presented its mainstream/highbrow leaning list of the best films.

-Vanity Fair (September 2005) 50 Greatest Films—The magazine presents its version of the best films of all time in a mainstream list.
+Vanity Fair (September 2005) 50 Greatest Films—The magazine presents its version of the best films of all time.

 Washington Post (August 27, 1977)—Staff critics picked their top 50 films.